 São Martinho Day or Saint Martin’s Day is celebrated as the last day of the harvest and the first day to try the “new wine” produced last year.
-Magusto is the arrival of the chestnut harvest season.
+Magusto marks the arrival of the chestnut harvest season, a time when the smell of roasted cantanhas fills the air and bonfires light up small villages.

 Usually, there is a big party with wine and roasted chestnuts.
 Our village school is hosting an autumn festival with dried fruit, roasted chestnuts, and other goodies.